apache/jena-site/content/documentation/notes/datasetgraph.md

 replay abort (do the adds and deletes in reverse operation, reverse order) but this is partial.
 It does not protect against the DatasetGraph implementation throwing exceptions nor JVM or machine crash (if any persistence).
-It still needs MRSW to achive isolation.
+It still needs MRSW to archive isolation.

-Read-commited needs synchronization safe datastructures -including co-ordinated changes to several place at once (ConcurrentHashMap isn't enough - need to update 2 or more ConcurrentHashMaps together).
+Read-committed needs synchronization safe datastructures -including co-ordinated changes to several place at once (ConcurrentHashMap isn't enough - need to update 2 or more ConcurrentHashMaps together).